Introduction and contact info:

 Title: Control and impact of RDC wave direction

 Ms. Barnouin is investigating the physics of detonation waves in rotating detonation engines (RDEs).
 RDEs have the potential to yield higher efficiencies and thrust to weight ratios with fewer parts than current engines.

 Before RDEs can be implemented in aircrafts and rockets, significant challenges must be overcome such as stabilizing the combustion modes during operation.
 To address this challenge, Ms. Barnouin is experimentally investigating the factors that control the operational modes of RDEs.
 She is performing tunable laser diode absorption spectroscopy (TDLAS) in different RDE geometries to gain insight on wave dynamics.
 This research will contribute to an increased understanding of mode stabilization and mode transition mechanisms for future implementation in propulsive and power generating systems.

-Supervisor: Prof. M. Bohon and Prof. C. O. Paschereit
+Supervisors: Prof. Myles Bohon and Prof. Christian O. Paschereit

 2021 Amelia Earhart International Fellow

 Master of Research in Future Power and Propulsion, University of Cambridge, UK.
 2019- 2020